jeromechanut/PPR/README.md

-# PPR - Piecewise Polynomial Reconstruction
+# The Piecewise Polynomial Reconstruction Pacakge
-High-order Piecewise Polynomial Reconstruction in Fortran.
+The PPR pacakge is a fortran library for high-order piecewise polynomial reconstruction and conservative integral re-mapping.
+Such operations may be useful for high-order finite-volume and/or arbitrary lagrangian-eulerian algorithms.